collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 renderApp();
 ```

-If you now open, several browser windows side by side, you should see how the synchronization process allows to estimate a common reference clock (i.e. `syncTime`) alongside a local clock (i.e. `localTime`):
+If you now open several browser windows side by side, you should see how the synchronization process allows to estimate a common reference clock (i.e. `syncTime`) alongside a local clock (i.e. `localTime`):

 ![sync-clients](../assets/tutorials/plugin-sync/sync-clients.png)

 ## Synchronizing the audio context

-So far so good, but what we are interested in is to synchronize the clock of an `AudioContext` to synchronize our synthesis, but so far we don't have created yet any `AudioContext`, so what can we do with this synchronization process?
+So far so good, but what we are interested in is to synchronize the clock of an `AudioContext` to synchronize our synthesis, but so far we haven't created yet any `AudioContext`, so what can we do with this synchronization process?
 Indeed, by default, the _sync_ plugin just uses a default clock which is either [`Date.now`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date/now) or [`performance.now`](https://developer.mozilla.org/docs/Web/API/Performance/now) depending on the context.

-However, it is indeed possible to do it with another clock, such as [`AudioContext.currentTime`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/currentTime) against (?) which the synchronization process should be done.
+However, it is indeed possible to do it with another clock, such as [`AudioContext.currentTime`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/currentTime) along which the synchronization process should be done.
 So, let's thus use implement that.

-First, let's then install the `@soundworks/plugin-platform-init` plugin which will allow us to resume the `AudioContext` and thus have a working clock.
+First, let's install the `@soundworks/plugin-platform-init` plugin which will allow us to resume the `AudioContext` and thus have a working clock.
 Indeed, if we used an `AudioContext` in default `suspended` state, the current time would always be zero, then the synchronization would fail...

 Let's add the following code in the `src/server/index.js` file: